This post is the complete step by step guide on everything you need to know on how to start a blog.

 My favorite expert guide is Russell Brunson.
 He’s got the heart of a teacher and genuinely wants his audience to succeed with using the guidance he provides.

 This part should be easy at this point.

 You know what you want to blog about and you know what your voice and approach is going to be.

-So now, the people in that audience should become crystal clear.
+So now, the people that are in your blog audience should become crystal clear.

-Clarifying who your dream reader is one of the most important things you can do for your blog.
+Clarifying who your target audience and ideal reader is, is one of the most important things you can do for your blog.

 Because every single post is something that you’re going to write directly to that person.